mohake-keshavarzi/AP-Final-Project/README.md

 ## In The Name of God
 # AP-Final-Project

-In this project we will implement a face detector machine.
-Good Luck.
+In this project, we made a program for editing images specially for machine learning tasks.